revbayes/revbayes.github.io/tutorials/ctmc/index.md

 **Left:** Trace of tree-length samples for one MCMC run.
 The caterpillar-like look is a good sign.You will also see that the effective sample size is comparably large, i.e., much larger than 200. **Right:** Posterior distribution of the tree length of the primate phylogeny under a Jukes-Cantor substitution model.
 {% endfigcaption %}
 {% endfigure %}

+It is always important to carefully assess the MCMC samples for the various parameters in your analysis.
+You can read more about MCMC tuning and evaluating and improving mixing in the tutorials {% page_ref mcmc_binomial %}
+and [Diagnosing MCMC Performance](https://github.com/revbayes/revbayes_tutorial/raw/master/tutorial_TeX/RB_MCMC_Tutorial/RB_MCMC_Tutorial.pdf). <!-- Update link when that tutorial is updated! -->

 {% subsection Exercise 1 %}